Azakidev/dracula-aliucordRN/README.md

-# Dracula theme for Vendetta
+# Dracula theme for DiscordRN mods

-This is a theme following the dracula color scheme for Vendetta.
+This is a theme following the dracula color scheme for Bunny/Pyoncord.
-This theme will NOT work in aliucord.
+Might not work in older discord versions, WILL not work in Kotlin versions of discord.

-If I missed anything or did something dumb on the theme, feel free to let me know.
+This is the work in progress branch, where I go insane, and so do the commit messages.

 ## Installation